asiakay/asiakay/README.md

 ### Hello 🌎 ####

 - Feb.
 2022
-Need help saving money?
-Join the Financial Success Challenge and build a personal plan to set aside money to budget for savings and investments with my [savings and investment calculator](https://asiakay.github.io/WhirlwindConfusedInterchangeability/).
+Need help saving money and taking control of your money?
+- Join the Financial Success Challenge
+- Build a personal savings and investment plan with my [Savings and Investment Calculator](https://asiakay.github.io/WhirlwindConfusedInterchangeability/).

 - Aug.
 2021
 Need a boost of positive energy?
 [Visit myMindset](https://asiakay.github.io/quoteGenerator/), The Mindful Motivational Random Quote Machine.